Impacts of COVID-19 restrictions on wildlife

 The effect of Covid-19 lock-down travel restrictions on avian species in the UK and North America.

-This project is a collaboration with the C19-WILD research group with Prof. Nicola Koper at the Natural Resources Institute at the University of Manitoba.
+This project was a collaboration with the C19-WILD research group with Prof. Nicola Koper at the Natural Resources Institute at the University of Manitoba.
 Dr. Michael Schrimpf has been leading the study examining the effect of COVID-19 travel restrictions on birds in North America, which has been published here.
-I am leading the study examining birds in the United Kingdom.
+I am leading the study examining birds in the United Kingdom, which was published in Proceedings B.

 Read our Science Advances paper: Reduced human activity during COVID-19 alters avian land use across North America